Chrome Tubes Wall Lamp

 Nothing to be found about the Te De Light or TD Light company.
 Occasionally a lamp appears with a label.
 Often the paper label is gone.
 Their lamps were produced in the 50s, 60s and early 70s.
 Several of them are in the style of some S.A.
 Boulanger tube lamps as you can see with this wall lamp.

 Do you have more information about this company?
-Please use the contact form and make this website more complete.
+Please let us know through the contact form and help improve the websites exactitude.

 All the electric parts are made by VLM Components from Buccinasco, near Milan in Italy.
 Today VLM Components is owned By Relco.
 It is one of the biggest suppliers of switches, cords and plugs in Europe.
 VLM Components became famous for the switches they produce that were designed by Achille Castiglioni in 1968.